Geometry of second adjointness for p-adic groups: Plancherel type formulas

-This yields a spectral expression for the Plancherel functional $f\mapsto f(1)$ restricted to the subalgebra $A_K\subset \HH$ spanned by $\theta_\nu$.
-To state it introduce the following notation.
+This yields a spectral expression for the Plancherel functional $f\mapsto f(1)$ restricted to the subalgebra $\A_K\subset \HH$ spanned by $\theta_\nu$.
+To state it we introduce the following notation.

-For a character $\chi$ of $T$ let $i(\chi)=i_B^G(\chi)$ denote the (unitary) induction.
-We define a rank one operator $\Pi:i(\chi)^K\to i^-(\chi)^K$ as follows.
-Notice that the space $i(\chi)^K$ splits as a direct sum of one dimensional subspaces indexed by the set $K\bs G/B$; likewise, $i^-(\chi)$ is a direct sum of one dimensional subspaces indexed by $K\bs G/B^-$.
-The one dimensional summands corresponding to the coset of 1 in the two spaces are canonically isomorphic (both are identified with the space of one dimensional representation $\chi$ of $T$), let us denote this space by $\Ce_\chi$.
-We define $\Pi:i(\chi)^K\to i^-(\chi)^K$ as the composition $i(\chi)^K\to \Ce_\chi \to i^-(\chi)^K$, where the first arrow is the projection arising from the above splitting into a direct sum, and the second arrow is the embedding.
+We define a rank one operator $\Pi:V_\chi^K\to (V_\chi^-)^K$ as follows.
+Notice that the space $V_\chi^K$ splits as a direct sum of one dimensional subspaces indexed by the set $K\bs G/B$; likewise, $V^-_\chi$ is a direct sum of one dimensional subspaces indexed by $K\bs G/B^-$.
+The one dimensional summands corresponding to the coset of 1 in the two spaces are canonically isomorphic (both are identified with the space of the one dimensional representation $\chi$ of $T$), let us denote this space by $\Ce_\chi$.
+We define $\Pi:(V^-_\chi) ^K\to V_\chi^K$ as the composition $(V^-_\chi)^K\to \Ce_\chi \to V_\chi^K$, where the first arrow is the projection arising from the above splitting into a direct sum, and the second arrow is the embedding.